-History and social studies education majors may be required to pass Praxis I (also known as the PPST) before they can register for ES 210/211 or ES 212 and they are required to pass Praxis II before they can student teach.
+History and social studies education majors may be required to pass Praxis I (also known as the PPST) before they can register for ES 212 and they are required to pass Praxis II before they can student teach.
 Both Praxis tests were created by ETS and you can find more information about them on the Praxis portal of the ETS website.
-Students who have a minimum composite ACT of 23 AND a minimum of 20 on the English, math and reading subject scores are not required to take Praxis I. Since Praxis II tests content knowledge, you should look at sample questions as you decide which social studies classes to take.
+Students who have a minimum composite ACT of 23 AND a minimum of 20 on the English, math and reading subject scores (or SAT scores of 450 or higher on verbal and math with a total score of 1070 or higher) are not required to take Praxis I. (On September 1, 2014 Praxis I will become Praxis Core.)
+Since Praxis II tests content knowledge, you should look at sample questions as you decide which social studies classes to take.

 You should take Praxis II no later than the semester you take block in the College of Education and Human Sciences.
 You should take it earlier if you want to move directly from block into student teaching.